Minimum Environmental Impact Production

 (4) Early treatment of PCB waste

-The Stockholm Convention classified polychloride biphenyls (PCBs), a group of substances widely used in dielectric oil and heating media, as persistent organic pollutants, introducing restrictions on the manufacture, use and disposal of stored stocks and mandating reductions in emissions.
-Japan introduced storage and reporting requirements the same year with the enactment of the Law for the Promotion of Environmentally Sound Destruction of PCB Waste.
+The Stockholm Convention classified polychloride biphenyls (PCBs), a group of substances widely used in dielectric oil and heating media, as persistent organic pollutants, and introduced restrictions on the manufacture, use, and disposal of stored stocks and mandated reductions in emissions.
+Japan introduced storage and reporting requirements in the same year with the enactment of the Law for the Promotion of Environmentally Sound Destruction of PCB Waste.

 DENSO CORPORATION had been storing the substances in accordance with relevant laws since 1974 but began disposing of them at a specialized disposal company for high-voltage capacitors in 2006.
-By fiscal 2020, this process had been completed for all units with a high concentration of PCB waste (10,498) and all units with a low concentration of PCB waste (1).
+We completed the disposal of said substances for all units with a high concentration of PCB waste well before the end of fiscal 2024, which is the disposal period stipulated by law.
+We are also continuing to dispose of substances for units with a low concentration of PCB waste in an appropriate and systematic manner.

 2. Effective Use of Resources in Production